Reginelle: they smell of home and tradition

 • 1 egg

-• 1 tsp baking powder (Or 4 grams of ammonia)
+• 1 tsp baking powder (Or about 3/4 teaspoon baker's ammonia (ammonium carbonate))

-• Start by working the all-purpose flour and potato starch with the lard, rubbing with your hands until you get a sandy mixture.
-Add the granulated sugar, the egg, and the milk (where you will have dissolved the ammonia if you decide to use it).
-Finally, add the baking powder and knead until you get a smooth dough.
-Wrap it in plastic wrap and let it rest in the fridge for an hour.
+• Start by working the all-purpose flour and potato starch together with the lard, rubbing with your hands until you get a sandy mixture.
+Add the granulated sugar, the egg and the milk (into which you will have dissolved the baker’s ammonia if you choose to use it).
+Finally add the baking powder and knead until you obtain a smooth dough.
+Wrap it in plastic wrap and let it rest in the fridge for one hour.

 • After resting, divide the dough into six parts.
-Take each piece and work it quickly to restore softness to the dough; if necessary, use a pinch of flour on the work surface.
-Create long cords and then cut them into pieces about 1.5-2 inches each (or weigh them to make them 0.7-0.9 ounces).
+Take each piece and work it briefly to restore softness to the dough; if needed, use a pinch of flour on the work surface.
+Create long ropes and then cut them into pieces about 1.5–2 inches each (or weigh them to make portions of about 3/4–7/8 oz each).

-Moisten each cookie either with damp hands or with a brush, then roll each piece in sesame seeds, pressing lightly to adhere.
-Arrange the cookies on a baking sheet lined with parchment paper and bake in a static oven at 340°F for about 25 minutes, until they are golden brown.
+Moisten each cookie with wet hands or a brush, then roll each piece in the sesame seeds, pressing lightly so they adhere well.
+Arrange the cookies on a baking sheet lined with parchment paper and bake in a conventional oven at 338°F for about 25 minutes, until nicely golden.

 Storage

 These cookies keep perfectly for about 7-10 days in a tin box or an airtight container.
-Make sure they are completely cool before sealing to maintain their typical crunchiness.
+Make sure they are completely cool before closing the container to preserve their characteristic crunchiness.

 Author image